cnsb-boston/Omics_Notebook/docs/README.md

 #### 1. Install git.
 Clone github repository:
 `git clone https://github.com/cnsb-boston/Omics_Notebook.git`

+Edit Config.R configuration variables to match your installation paths.

 #### 2 A. Run Natively.

 ##### i.
-Install specified versions of R and Python and all packages in install.R file (see below).
+Install specified versions of R and the OmicsNotebook package and its dependencies
+It's recommended to use something like [remotes](https://cran.r-project.org/web/packages/remotes/) to install this package.
+If this code was downloaded into the "Omics_Notebook" directory:
+`R -e "remotes::install_local('Omics_Notebook')"`

 ##### ii.
-Run Notebook.py script, which will automate entire pipeline.
+Run Notebook.R script, which will automate entire pipeline.
-`python3 Notebook.py`
+`Rscript Notebook.R`

-#### 2 B. Run with Docker.
+#### 2 B. Run in a container.
-Given complexity with R package dependencies, it may be easiest to run with the assistance of docker on local computers or cloud resources.
+Given complexity with R package dependencies, it may be easiest to run with the assistance of a container on local computers or cloud resources.

 ##### i.
-Install Python (3.6), tkinter, and Docker.
+Install R and the container system (Docker or Singularity).

 ##### ii.
 From Omics Notebook Directory, run:
+*Docker:*
-`docker pull bblum/omics_notebook:latest`
+`docker pull cnsbboston/omicsnotebook:latest`
 Or build from Dockerfile.
+`docker build -t omicsnotebook-base -f Dockerfile-base .` base OS with required system dependencies (libraries, R, etc) `docker build -t cnsbboston/omicsnotebook -f Dockerfile .` full image with R packages, built on top of the base image

+*Singularity:*
+`singularity build "ON.simg" "docker://cnsbboston/omicsnotebook:latest"`

+The base image can be used if it's preferable to keep R packages outside the container.
+In this case the R library directory can be mapped onto the container with -v (Docker) or -B (Singularity), or using the libdir variable in Config.R.

 ##### iii.
-Run Notebook.py with "Docker" argument.
+Run Notebook.R with a container argument.
+*Docker:*
-`python3 Notebook.py Docker`
+`Rscript Notebook.R Docker`
+`-c` can also be passed here (like Singularity below) to specify a different docker image tag to run

+*Singularity:*
+`Rscript Notebook.R Singularity -c '/Path/to/SingularityImage.simg'`

 Or run each component on its own, which may be easier for integrating into other workflows.

-##### i.
-Install Python (3.6), tkinter, and Docker.

-##### ii.
-From Omics Notebook Directory, run:
-`docker pull bblum/omics_notebook:latest`
-Or build from Dockerfile.

 ##### iii.
 Generate Parameters.R file.
-The GUI component automates the creation of the Parameters.R file and should be run natively with Python3 and tkinter.
-While there are solutions for GUI in docker (e.g. VNC or configuring X11 socket), they may be difficult to configure on all systems.
+The GUI component automates the creation of the Parameters.R file and should be run natively with R. While there are solutions for GUI in docker (e.g. VNC or configuring X11 socket), they may be difficult to configure on all systems.
-`python3 Omics_Notebook/src/Pipeline.py` Adjust path for file location.
+`Rscript Notebook.R GUI` Adjust path for file location.

 ##### iv.
 Run R analysis using docker:
 ```